 Insulate your home properly

-Proper insulation around your home is important for cutting down energy bills and keeping the internal temperature of your house stable.
-Make sure you insulate all rooms in your house that have AC units to prevent heat from escaping the building while the air conditioner is on.
+Insulation around your home is important for the efficient installation of air conditioners and proper functioning.
+It also helps by cutting down energy bills and keeping the internal temperature of your house stable.
+Make sure you insulate all rooms in your house that have AC units, to prevent heat from escaping the building while the air conditioner is on.
 Having less heat escaping your building helps lower energy usage and creates less strain on the AC system since your air conditioners don’t have to run harder than they should just to maintain the desired temperature.

 Get your AC serviced regularly